So, you are trying to build a career as a freelance makeup artist. Right? That’s why you are here. Let me help you with this step-by-step guide.

 Business cards may seem old hat but they are still very much necessary for any entrepreneur who wants to grow their business.
 Makeup artists are no exception to the rule.

 In fact, a properly designed business card can mean opening doors to your future just as easily as the absence of one can cause those doors to unceremoniously slam shut in your face.

-A simple solution: a good old-fashioned business card or business cards, rather.
+A simple solution: A good old-fashioned business card or business card, rather.
 Bring a whole stack along and pass them out, display them on your table, hand one to the events coordinator when he or she comes sniffing around.

 Because it’s so, so simple and it works.

 Have business cards printed, and always have some with you wherever you go.

 Unfortunately it’s a basic requirement for you to be online because if you’re not there you will not be seen and being seen translates to more clients, a greater income and it adds instant credibility.

 It can appear daunting at first but it’s not that big of a deal.
 It now has only two elements: a website & few social media accounts.
 Let’s see the basics of each:

 Is it really that important?
 Isn’t that really excessive and expensive?

 And if done right, there is no limit to how much an online presence can help to grow your business.